zmej-serow/liteconfig/README.md

 ```

 ### TO-DO:
-- Parsing various formats of hierarchical configs (with subsections)
+- Parsing various formats of hierarchical configs (with subsections).
 - Add option to return None for nonexistent sections and properties instead of rising exception.